Skip to content

 5. Take advantage of and test apperceptive mass

-As subject matter experts, we generally create learning content from the perspective of a “knower” who is sharing information with someone who is an “unknower.”
+As subject matter experts, we generally create learning content from the perspective of a “knower” sharing information with someone who is an “unknower.”
 In other words, we treat our learners like homogeneous blank slates onto which we will impart a specified quantity of data.
 An effective subject matter expert treats this task without arrogance and condescension, usually through more interactivity and engaging questions that facilitate conversation.

 Taking this approach overlooks the fact that our learners have already amassed a great deal of professional and personal knowledge.
-They have developed an apperceptive mass that’s incredibly valuable in processing and understanding new ideas.
+They have developed an apperceptive mass that is incredibly valuable in processing and understanding new ideas.
 Though we have the authoring tools to give them information we think they need, they receive and process through the lens of their experiences and the context that allows them to learn new concepts.

 6. Make it easy to interact and play